Strategic Defense Initiative: National BMD

-President Dwight D. Eisenhower asked ARPA to consider alternative concepts.
+President Dwight D. Eisenhower asked DARPA to consider alternative concepts.
 Their Project Defender studied many approaches before concentrating on Project BAMBI.
 BAMBI used satellites carrying interceptors that would attack the Soviet ICBMs upon launch.
 This boost phase intercept rendered MIRV impotent; a successful attack would destroy all of the warheads.
 The projected operational costs were prohibitive, and the U.S. Air Force ultimately rejected the concept.
 Development was cancelled in 1963.

 By the late 1960s, ballistic missile defense had become highly controversial.
 Public meetings on the Sentinel system drew thousands of protesters, reflecting growing opposition to its deployment.
 After thirty years of effort, only one such system was built; a single base of the original Safeguard system became operational in April 1975, but was closed in February 1976.

 A Soviet military A-35 anti-ballistic missile system was deployed around Moscow to intercept enemy ballistic missiles targeting the city or its surrounding areas.
 The A-35 was the only Soviet ABM system allowed under the 1972 Anti-Ballistic Missile Treaty.
 In development since the 1960s and in operation from 1971 until the 1990s, it featured the nuclear-tipped A350 exoatmospheric interceptor missile.